OpeyemiOdejimi/Dream-Vacation-App/frontend/trigger.md

-This file was created to test and trigger the GitHub Actions
+This file was created to test and trigger the GitHub Actions.
+The IMAGE_NAME was changed in the second job